 Top Beach in Ocean County

 A one mile stretch of beach, Seaside Heights is famous for its soft white sand and ultimate boardwalk.
 The beach has received numerous awards over the years from the New Jersey Sea Grant Consortium!
-Most recently, SSH was voted the #1 2019 beach in Ocean County.
-There is some important information you need to know though before you visit.
-Read on for the most important Seaside Heights Beach info.
+And in fact in 2022 was once again the top beach in Ocean County.
+There is some important Seaside Heights beach info you need to know though before you visit.

 Seaside Heights does charge daily beach fees.
 These fees help the town provide one of the cleanest and safest public beaches on the East Coast.